 How do I find time to tweet?

 When I’m out and about I use echofon (a twitter app) on my iphone.
 I tweet while waiting for trains, cabs, meetings etc. It takes no time out of the day.
-I also use the ‘buffer’ app on my iphone so that I can spread out my tweets which then appear later when I may be otherwsie engaged.
+I also use the ‘buffer’ app so that I can spread out my tweets which then appear later when I may be otherwise engaged.

-When I’m in my office I use Tweetdeck on my Macbook (previously on my pc) to keep track of incoming and outgoing tweets.
-I use Hootsuite when I’m in a library or someone else’s office.
+When I’m in my office or out and about I use Hootsuite to keep track of tweets and messages that may be of interest.
 I sometimes tweet while I’m waiting for the computer to do something, while on ‘hold’ on the phone or during lunch, tea, coffee breaks.
 Again, it doesn’t take much time out of the day.

 I sometimes use Twitter as originally intended to provide real time status updates of meetings, conferences and seminars where I’m speaking or which I’m attending, who with and where.
-I sometimes do this in advance using a service called SocialOopmh (previously known as Tweetlater).
+I sometimes do this in advance using a service called SocialOopmh.
 There are alternatives to this such as Hootsuite and BrightKit.

 I have also set up each of my blogs to update Twitter with a link every time I post a new item on: